navicore/naviblob/README.md

 # Read Blob Storage into Akka Streams

-Why?
-Usually I'll use Akka Streams with streaming sources.
-This connector is for when I want to replay historical streaming data into an already existing code base that was designed for streaming.
-The initial use case is to replay Azure Eventhubs "capture" avro data back into other Eventhubs.
+This connector is for when I want to replay historical data-at-rest into an existing code base that had been designed for streaming.
+The initial use case is to replay Azure Eventhubs "capture" avro data back into other Eventhubs, allowing me to back-test new streaming code.

 ## Current Storage Sources
 1. Azure Blobs with Avro created by Azure Eventhubs Capture